 Street.
 Who knew in `81 of a deadly transmission?

-To the night, to the gamble, to Bliss digital, I still analog,
+To the night, to the gamble, to Bliss digital, I analog,

 whispering to achieve a Kundalini transmission.

-Rising up from my surgeon’s table, I cursed him!
+Floating up from a surgeon’s table, I cursed him!

 Snapped back!
 Missed the White Light transmission!